odelalleau/PLearn/doc/README.txt

 Here is a description of the files in the directory:

-installation_guide.tex: an installation guide.
+installation_guide.tex: an installation guide

-programmers_guide.tex: a guide for people who want to modify plearn
+programmers_guide.tex: a guide for people who want to modify PLearn

-tools_guide.tex: an incomplete guide of some tool that will help people who program plearn
+tools_guide.tex: a guide of some tools that will help people who program with PLearn

-tutonly.tex: Is the old tutorial (include tutorial.tex)
+tutonly.tex: old tutorial (includes tutorial.tex)

-tutorial.tex: Is an older tutorial that need to be included in another file to generate others file.
-It is included in tutonly.tex and users_guides.tex
+tutorial.tex: older tutorial that needs to be included in another file to generate other file (included in tutonly.tex and users_guides.tex)

-users_guide.tex: hava a small tutorial and include the old turial.
+users_guide.tex: has a small tutorial and includes the old tutorial

-index.html: the web page at plearn.org
+index.html: the web page at http://plearn.org

-Doxyfile, Doxyfile2, Doxyfile3: config file for doxygen
+Doxyfile, Doxyfile2, Doxyfile3: configuration files for doxygen